Our Lady of Guidance: History

-According to the Anales de la Catedral de Manila, the crew of Miguel López de Legazpi discovered a group of natives in what is now Ermita along the eastern shores of Manila Bay worshiping a statue of a female figure.
-There are several theories of its origin, as an Animist-Hindu Diwata, an East Asian statue due to her Chinese features, a Marian icon imported from nearby Portuguese Macau, or, due to its striking resemblance to the Santo Niño de Cebu, a relic of the 1521 Magellan Expedition.
+According to the Anales de la Catedral de Manila (English: The Annals of the Cathedral of Manila), the crew of Miguel López de Legazpi discovered a group of natives in what is now Ermita along the eastern shores of Manila Bay worshiping a statue of a female figure.
+There are several theories of its origin, as an Animist-Hindu Diwata, an East Asian statue due to her Chinese features, a Marian icon imported from nearby Portuguese Macau, or, due to its striking resemblance to the Santo Niño de Cebu, a relic of the Magellan Expedition (1521).

 While its original purpose is debated, the image was later identified by missionaries as the Virgin Mary.
 Local folklore recounts the Spaniards witnessing natives venerating the statue in a "pagan manner", by placing it on a trunk surrounded by pandan plants.
 The pandan is a common food ingredient in the Indianised cultures of South and Southeast Asia to which it is cultivated, albeit the species itself originated in the Maluku Islands where the people are ethnolinguistically Papuans and are culturally Oceanian.
-The manner of worship of this Catholic icon is remembered in the placement of pandan leaves, real or imitation, surrounding the andas as one of its attributes.
+The manner of worship of this Catholic icon is remembered in the placement of pandan leaves, real or imitation, around the image’s base as one of its attributes.